ibm-cloud-docs/EventStreams/consuming_messages.md

 ### org.apache.kafka.common.errors.WakeupException
 {: #wakeup_exception}

 Thrown by `Consumer.poll(...)` as a result of `Consumer.wakeup()` being called.
 It is the standard way to interrupt the consumer's polling loop.
-The polling loop should exit and `Consumer.close()` should be called to disconnect cleanly.
+The polling loop exits and `Consumer.close()` is called to disconnect cleanly.

 ### org.apache.kafka.common.errors.NotLeaderForPartitionException
 {: #notleaderforpartition_exception}

 Thrown as a result of `Producer.send(...)` when the leadership for a partition changes.
 The client automatically refreshes its metadata to find the up-to-date leader information.
-Retry the operation, which should succeed with the updated metadata.
+Retry the operation that succeeds with the updated metadata.

 ### org.apache.kafka.common.errors.CommitFailedException
 {: #commitfailed_exception}

 Thrown as a result of `Consumer.commitSync(...)` when an unrecoverable error occurs.
-In some cases, it is not possible to repeat the operation because the partition assignment might have changed and the consumer might no longer be able to commit its offsets.
+In some cases, it is not possible to repeat the operation because the partition assignment has changed and the consumer is no longer be able to commit its offsets.
 Because `Consumer.commitSync(...)` can be partially successful when used with multiple partitions in a single call, the error recovery can be simplified by using a separate `Consumer.commitSync(...)` call for each partition.

 ### org.apache.kafka.common.errors.TimeoutException
 {: #timeout_exception}

 Thrown by `Producer.send(...),  Consumer.listTopics()` if the metadata cannot be retrieved.
 The exception is also seen in the send callback (or the returned Future) when the requested acknowledgment does not come back within `request.timeout.ms`.
 The client can retry the operation, but the effect of a repeated operation depends on the specific operation.
-For example, if sending a message is retried, the message might be duplicated.
+For example, if sending a message is retried, the message is possibly duplicated.